 Every birder has enjoyed a beautiful sunrise accompanied by a medley of energetic birdsong, but why do birds create this dawn chorus?
-This phenomenon is not restricted to one type of bird or one geographic location, but despite its variety, it is always a unique and amazing bird behavior to observe.
+This phenomenon is not restricted to one type of bird or one geographic location, but despite its variety, these singing birds are always a unique and amazing behavior to observe.

 Why Birds Sing in the Morning

-- Advertising Fitness: It takes great energy to sing so loudly and powerfully, and showing off one's vocal prowess very early in the morning demonstrates that the singer was strong and healthy enough to survive a night of dipping temperatures, no feeding, and active predators.
+- Advertising Fitness: It takes great energy to sing so loudly and powerfully.
+Showing off one's vocal prowess very early in the morning demonstrates that the singer was strong and healthy enough to survive a night of dipping temperatures, no feeding and active predators.
 This can help attract a potential mate, whether the singer is courting a female or renewing bonds with an existing mate.

 - Less Ambient Noise: Other competing sounds such as insect buzzes or artificial noises like traffic or construction are less common in the early morning hours and a bird's song is not as likely to be drowned out.
 This gives strong singers in the dawn chorus the advantage of having more effect with their songs because they are easier to hear.